-- Active Scheme members are communicated with through newsletters, intranet, monthly employees forum and Annual Benefits Statements as well as the Annual General meeting - Retired Scheme members are communicated with via newsletters, the annual pensions increase advice.
-Also, individual queries are processed by Liberata, the 3rd party administrators and well as the Annual General Meeting.
+Active Scheme members are communicated with through newsletters, intranet, monthly employees forum and Annual Benefits Statements as well as the Annual General meeting

-- Deferred members are communicated with through Annual Benefits Statements.
-Also, individual queries are processed by Liberata, the 3rd party administrators.
+- Retired Scheme members are communicated with via newsletters, the annual pensions increase advice.
+Also, individual queries are processed by LPFA, the 3rd party administrators and well as the Annual General Meeting. - Deferred members are communicated with through Annual Benefits Statements.
+Also, individual queries are processed by LPFA, the 3rd party administrators.
 Deferred members are also invited to the Annual General Meeting. - In addition, the PFP reports and minutes, and the pension fund annual report and accounts are available on the Council's website www.ealing.gov.uk

-Scheme employers (Admitted and Scheduled Bodies) are communicated with through newsletters and regular employers forum.
+Scheme employers (previously known as admitted and scheduled bodies) are communicated with through newsletters and regular employers forum.
 Also they are invited to the Pension Fund Annual General Meeting.